leke-lyu/transmissionCount/README.md

 ## Data

-The GISAID accession IDs of the genomes used in this study are provided:
+The GISAID accession IDs of the genomes used in this study are provided.

-`data/texasDelta.csv`:
-`worldwideDelta.csv`:
-1. Place all required data files in the `data/texasDelta.csv` directory.
-2. Follow the file naming conventions and format requirements for seamless integration with the scripts.
+`data/texasDelta.csv`: 24,593 SARS-CoV-2 genomes (Delta variant) sampled in Texas

+`data/worldwideDelta.csv`: 6,386 Delta genomes from 49 countries

 <p align="right">(<a href="#readme-top">back to top</a>)</p>